 4) Use social media for music promotion

 Given that a large percentage of the world population lives on social media, this has become one of the most prominent music marketing avenues.
-If you use these platforms are used correctly, you can promote your music and connect with a larger audience.
+If you use these platforms correctly, you can promote your music and connect with a larger audience.
 Ultimately, building an active presence on social media gives you the potential of going viral on all platforms.

 However, creating a viral post or video for social media depends on your creativity and luck.
 With so many posts being published online at the same time, you need to think about what content your audience might like.
 Generally, people love inspiring and fun content that they can interact with.
 In order to create engaging content for social media, you need to create a video or viral post that features your music.
 Once the content is ready, upload it directly to your social media platforms.